Ammo So Lethal It Was BANNED (How Lethal Were Black Talons ???)

 Was Winchester Black Talon ammunition legally banned?

-No, Winchester Black Talon ammunition was never legally banned.
-Winchester voluntarily withdrew the ammunition from the civilian market in 1993 due to intense public pressure and media criticism surrounding its perceived lethality and design.
+No, Winchester voluntarily withdrew Black Talon ammunition from the civilian market in 1993 due to intense public pressure and negative media coverage.
+It was not banned by any law, and the design was later evolved into the Ranger SXT line.

 How lethal was Winchester Black Talon ammunition?